VirgilSecurity/virgil-sdk-php/docs/keys.md

 1. Examples MUST be run from their directory.
 2. Before run examples you have to install dependencies (run command ```composer install```)
 3. All results are stored in the "data" directory.
+4. Please before using this examples, go to the [Virgil Security, Inc](https://virgilsecurity.com) and create your first application with Application Token.
+Please replace example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
+5. Please reaplce example value of `VIRGIL_USER_DATA_VALUE` to your real email.
+It needs to confirm some data and invocation of some exnpoints inside Public Key service.

 ### <a name="example-1"></a> Example 1: Generate keys